cookbook

 Pro

-Pull a CSV I can backtest a model against.
+Pull a CSV I can backtest a model against — with the pre-game closing line per row.

 GET /v1/exports/resolved-props